AOHD/EPSplorer/README.md

 ## Installation

-This program requires Conda and InterProScan/5.38-76.0-foss-2020b.
+This program requires Conda and InterProScan/5.38-76.0-foss-2018a.
+Both must be loadable using Modules.

 Clone the program, then add .fasta files of the genomes you want analysed to ```genomes/```.

-Load Conda and InterProScan.
+Load Conda.

 Run the following commands: